LNP-BP/LNPBPs/lnpbp-0002.md

 While P2PK outputs are considered obsolete and are vulnerable to a potential quantum computing attacks, it was decided to include them into the specification for unification purposes.

-### Committing to the sum all public keys present in the script
+### Committing to the sum of all public keys present in the script

-With partial commitments, having some of the public keys tweaked with the message digest, and some left intact, it will be impossible to define a simple and deterministic commitment scheme for an arbitrary script and output type that will prevent any potential double-commitments.
+With partial commitments, having some of the public keys tweaked with the message digest, and some left intact, it would be impossible to define a simple and deterministic commitment scheme for an arbitrary script and output type that would prevent any potential double-commitments.

 ### Deterministic public key extraction for a Bitcoin script

-We use determinism of the proposed Miniscript standard to parse the Bitcoin script in an implementation-idependet way and in order to avoid the requirement of the full-fledged Bitcoin Script interpreter for the commitment verification.
+We use determinism of the proposed Miniscript standard to parse the Bitcoin script in an implementation-independent way and in order to avoid the requirement of the full-fledged Bitcoin Script interpreter for the commitment verification.

-The procedure fails on any public key hash present in the script, which prevents multiple commitment vulnerability, when different parties may be provided with different *extra-transaction proof* (ETP) data, such that they will use different value for the `S` public key matching two partial set of the public keys (containing and not containing public keys for the hashed values).
+The procedure fails on any public key hash present in the script that can't be resolved to a known public key, which prevents multiple commitment vulnerability, when different parties may be provided with different *extra-transaction proof* (ETP) data, such that they will use different value for the `S` public key matching two partial set of the public keys (containing and not containing public keys for some of the hashed values).

-The algorithm does not require that all of the public keys will be used in signature verification for spending the given transaction output (i.e. public keys may not be prefixed with `[v]c:` code in Miniscript [16]), so the committing parties may have a special public key shared across them for embedding the commitment, without requiring to know the corresponding private key to spend the output.
+The algorithm does not require that all of the public keys will be used in signature verification for spending the given transaction output (i.e. public keys may not be prefixed with `[v]c:` code in Miniscript [16]), so the committing parties may have a special public key shared across them for embedding the commitment, without requiring any of them to know the corresponding private key to spend the output.

 ### Use of the intermediate public key for Taproot